Pro-Palestine protesters say they were shunned at German antifascist march

 At the time of publishing, AfD officials had not responded to Al Jazeera’s request for comment.

-Soon after Acer arrived at the protest, she felt unwelcome.
+Soon after Acar arrived at the protest, she felt unwelcome.

 “As we were making our way to the demonstration, unrolling our flags, immediately, we could see the looks.
 We could literally feel the looks, the dirty looks, and it didn’t take long until we got attacked,” she said.